For best experience please turn on javascript and use a modern browser!

 Research interests

-Liesbeth Zack is Assistant Professor in Arabic language and linguistics.
+Liesbeth Zack is Associate Professor in Arabic language and linguistics.
 Her research interests include historical sources of the Egyptian Arabic dialects, Middle Arabic, modern Egyptian Arabic, Arabic sociolinguistics, and Egyptian dialect literature.

 She is currently working on a research project entitled "The making of a capital dialect: Language change in 19th century Cairo".
 She is coordinator of the research group "Historical Sociolinguistics: Language Contact and Language Change" at the Amsterdam Center for Language and Communication.
 She is a member of the research team of the Arabic Excavation Diaries Project under the direction of Harvard University: https://quft.fas.harvard.edu/